rust-lang/prev.rust-lang.org/faq.md

 Does Rust have a runtime?
 </a></h3>

 Not in the typical sense used by languages such as Java, but parts of the Rust standard library can be considered a "runtime", providing a heap, backtraces, unwinding, and stack guards.
 There is a [small amount of initialization code](https://github.com/rust-lang/rust/blob/33916307780495fe311fe9c080b330d266f35bfb/src/libstd/rt.rs#L43) that runs before the user's `main` function.
-The Rust standard library additionally links to the the C standard library, which does similar [runtime initialization](http://www.embecosm.com/appnotes/ean9/html/ch05s02.html).
+The Rust standard library additionally links to the C standard library, which does similar [runtime initialization](http://www.embecosm.com/appnotes/ean9/html/ch05s02.html).
 Rust code can be compiled without the standard library, in which case the runtime is roughly equivalent to C's.

 <h2 id="syntax">Syntax</h2>